alvarofpp/ufrn-ppgti0100-ml-app-for-drl-in-sc2/README.md

-# Machine Learning App to Deep Reinforcement Learning in Starcraft 2
+# Machine Learning App for Deep Reinforcement Learning in Starcraft 2

 Work of Advanced Topics in Information Technology I (PPGTI0100) course of Master's degree in Information Technology from the Federal University of Rio Grande do Norte (UFRN), with